Marie-Thérèse Julien Lung-Fou: Biography

-She was the island's first author of Chinese origin, making a name for herself in Creole theatre, with stories and poems also in Creole.
+Lung-Fou was Martinique's first author of Chinese origin, making a name for herself in Creole theatre, with stories and poems also in Creole.
 In 1969, she published a play entitled Trois Bonnes Fortunes, showing a playful sense of humour in three social satires, followed in 1973 by Fables créoles transposées et illustrées.
 This book translates La Fontaine's French tales into Creole, with illustrations by the author.